 The District is organized and exists under Chapters 189 and 298, F.S.
 In the context of this Manual, it is responsible for drainage, flood control and protection, water management, irrigation, reclamation of lands, and operation and maintenance of District rights-of-way (ROW) within the District boundaries.
 All other powers and responsibilities of the District are indicated in Florida HB 1387 and are incorporated herein by reference.

-The primary function of the District is to control water within its boundaries with respect to drainage in times of excess water, and with respect to irrigation in times of a shortage of water.
+The primary functions of the District are to control water within its boundaries with respect to drainage and irrigation, and the maintenance of District roads.
 The District maintains the pumping stations, dikes, main canals, and lateral canals as shown in the Water Control Plan.

-All landowners have a right to take water from and discharge water into the District’s canals and laterals provided that these activities are conducted in accordance with the regulations established and adopted by the District’s Board of Supervisors.
+All landowners have the option to take water from and discharge water into the District’s canals and laterals provided that these activities are conducted in accordance with the regulations established and adopted by the District’s Board of Supervisors.
 As the designated agent of the Board, the Administrator is authorized to promulgate, implement, and enforce the regulations adopted by the Board, unless specified otherwise in the regulations.

 The District, through the advice of its Engineer, makes an effort to maintain a water level in its canals and laterals at an average elevation to best serve the needs of its landowners.
-Any landowner desiring a different water table or elevation of water within the boundaries of the landowners’ property different from that maintained in the laterals and canals of the District is responsible for constructing and maintaining such culverts or other controls to meet internal needs.
-It is recognized that it is impossible to at all times maintain water levels in the District canals and laterals which will suit the needs of every landowner served without auxiliary control by the landowner to provide for their specific internal requirements.
+Any landowner desiring a water table or elevation of water within the boundaries of the landowners’ property different from that maintained in the laterals and canals of the District is responsible for constructing and maintaining such culverts or other controls to meet internal needs.
+It is recognized that it is impossible to maintain water levels at all times in the District canals and laterals which will suit the needs of every landowner served without auxiliary control by the landowner to provide for their specific internal requirements.

-Landowners and others are to apply for and receive a permit from the Board of Supervisors for the construction of any culverts, pumps, or other facilities on District rights-of-ways or into the rights-of way for any purpose so the District can maintain uniform control of its facilities.
+Landowners and others are to apply for and receive a permit from the Board of Supervisors for the construction of any culverts, pumps, or other facilities on District rights-of-ways or into the rights-of-ways for any purpose so the District can maintain uniform control of its facilities.

 Best Management Practices